SWEN90009-2024/SC-BlueRing/README.md

 - For sprint4&5, we present the project our work of this semeter, and [the presentation file](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/docs/SC_BlueRing_Presentation.pdf) was uploaded.
 - For sprint4&5, [the handover document](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/docs/SWEN90004_SC-Bluring_Handover.pdf) was generated for the client and the semester 2 develop team.
 - For sprint4&5 and handover, we uploaded [the usability test video](https://www.youtube.com/watch?v=gRCO-VrdZCE) on Youtube.
+- For sprint4&5 and handover, we sent the handover file together with release notes to client, and [recorded it](https://github.com/SWEN90009-2024/SC-BlueRing/blob/main/docs/Handover/Handover.md).
 - For sprint4&5, we have update the Repository Structure in README file.

 ## Changelogs for sprint3